uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/parallel_range_api.rst

     [*Note*: An example of an infinite range is ``std::views::repeat`` with no bound. -- *end note*]

 - For algorithms with bounded output ranges, processing may not need to go over all the input data.
-  In that case, the returned value usually contains iterators pointing to the positions past the last elements processed according to the algorithm semantics.
+  In that case, the returned value contains iterators pointing to the positions past the last elements processed according to the algorithm semantics.
 - ``for_each`` does not return its function object.